 - Please note that non serology specimens are normally only viable for 48 hours after collection and may not be available for additional testing.

-- Diagnostic Cytology: No Verbal requests for diagnostic specimen preparation are accepted without an appropriate request form.
+- No verbal requests for diagnostic specimen preparation are accepted without an appropriate request form.
 If a verbal telephone request is received from a clinician to share a specimen which has already been sent to another department within pathology, a request form for diagnostic cytology must be provided before the specimen can be processed.
 If no form is received within a week, the specimen will be discarded.

 - Verbal requests are not accepted.